 Finding The Best Interest Rate With A Bad Credit Auto Loan

 Your credit score is the most important factor that determines your auto loan interest rate.
-The tables below show the average auto loan rates by credit score for new and used car purchases, according to a 2020 Experian State of the Auto Finance Market report.
+The tables below show the average auto loan rates by credit score for new and used car purchases, according to the 2021 Experian State of the Auto Finance Market report.

 The best way to get a lower interest rate if you have poor credit is to add a cosigner with good credit to your loan.
 A cosigner is someone who accepts responsibility for the loan and will be on the hook with collections if you miss any payments.